Grandparents Visitation Rights Lawyer Chicago, IL

 Fit parents are granted a great deal of authority over their children under the law.
 In addition to their ability to make decisions about their children’s residences, education, and medical care, they are also generally allowed to determine who their children do and do not come into prolonged contact with.
 If a parent determines at the start of a child’s life that that child will not have a relationship with a specific cousin, aunt, uncle or even a grandparent, the law tends to respect that decision.

 However, there are circumstances under which grandparents may be granted visitation or even custody of their grandchildren.
 Most of the time, visitation can be granted if the grandparent has developed a significant bond with the child.
-Custody may be granted to a grandparent if at least one parent has been deemed unfit, has terminated parental rights or is otherwise no longer legally empowered to deny the child access to that grandparent.
-If you have questions about grandparent custody or visitation, please do not hesitate to connect with an experienced Chicago, Illinois grandparents visitation rights lawyer to explore your legal options.
+With help from a grandparents visitation rights lawyer in Chicago, custody may be granted to a grandparent if at least one parent has been deemed unfit, has terminated parental rights or is otherwise no longer legally empowered to deny the child access to that grandparent.
+If you have questions about grandparent custody or visitation, please do not hesitate to connect with an experienced Chicago, IL grandparents visitation rights lawyer to explore your legal options.

 The Best Interests of the Child Standard

 Contentious child custody and visitation matters are universally resolved according to the “best interests of the child” standard.
 This standard holds (broadly) that when two parties are in disagreement over child custody and/or visitation rights (and both parties are eligible to have their preferences enforced under the law) that a judge must rule according to whatever arrangement is in the child’s best interests.
-When a grandparent meets the criteria for guardianship and/or visitation, a Chicago, IL grandparents visitation rights lawyer may argue in court that granting a custody or visitation request is in the best interests of the child in question.
+When a grandparent meets the criteria for guardianship and/or visitation, an IL grandparents visitation rights lawyer from Hurst, Robin & Kay, LLC may argue in court that granting a custody or visitation request is in the best interests of the child in question.

 Legal Guidance Is Available

-If you have questions about the rights of grandparents in regards to custody and/or visitation, please do not hesitate to schedule a consultation with a Chicago, IL grandparents visitation rights lawyer today.
 This area of law is fairly complex, so it will help us to understand the details of your family’s situation before advising you of your legal options.
 Once we have learned about your family’s unique circumstances and your goals for your case, we will be able to provide you with guidance and support.
 Navigating child custody and visitation matters is a uniquely personal stressor, as virtually nothing in life is more important than ensuring the well being of children.
 Please understand that you do not have to weather the legal side of these challenges alone.
-The team at Hurst, Robin & Kay, LLC is here to help.
+If you have questions about the rights of grandparents in regards to custody and/or visitation, please do not hesitate to schedule a consultation with a Chicago, IL grandparents visitation rights lawyer today, as the team at Hurst, Robin & Kay, LLC is here to help.